David Licauco: Other ventures

-Male Pageant
+Male pageantry

 Prior to modeling and acting, Licauco joined a male pageant and won Mr. Chinatown 1st runner up in 2014.
-This open doors for him to join modeling and showbiz industry.
+This opened doors for him to join the modeling and showbiz industries.

 Business

 In 2019, Licauco, as entrepreneur, opened his first restaurant, Turks Shawarma in Valenzuela, Metro Manila.
 He is the president and CEO of DJA Fitlife Corporation, Kuya Korea Corporation, MAD Business Group, and As Nature Intended.
 He expanded his food and on-line businesses with His Sobra Comfort Filipino Food delivery rising to Sóbra Café in Ayala Alabang.
 He founded Kuya Korea and 25th Burgers chains.

 Aside from restaurants, he also owns a fit-out construction company.

 Sports career

 Licauco has played basketball.
 Both the typical 5x5 format and the 3x3 variant.
 He was a varsity player for De La Salle–College of Saint Benilde in the National Collegiate Athletic Association in the 2010s.
 Along with Louie Vigil, Gryann Mendoza and Tosh Sesay, Licauco formed the Taho Story A Team which played in the two-day 2025 Pilipinas United 3x3 League.
 He was also brand ambassador for the namesake taho business of the team.